 - Start the program and you should see a screen like this:

 - You will now be presented with the disks that are available to be backed up into a disk image.
-Click the Backup button to the right of the disk name.
+Select the disk you need to back up and click the “Create backup” button.
+We recommend backing up the whole drive.

 - When the backup is complete you will see the following message:

 - At this point you want to eject the original damaged disk that we just copied.
 After the disk is ejected, we now want to attach the recently created disk image.
-Choose ‘Backup’ from the top left and then ‘Attach non-mountable images’.
+Choose “Storage devices” from the left panel in the “Data Recovery” menu and then select “Attach disk image…” at the very bottom of the app window.
+Alternatively, you can drag and drop the created DMG file to the Disk Drill window.

 Using Disk Drill and this procedure to recover files from a damaged hard drive that is still accessible gives you a greater chance of performing a successful recovery.
 You only make one last pass on the damaged disk as you create the disk image, and all further recovery procedures can then use that image.
 This minimizes the opportunity for a total disk failure before you get a chance to safeguard the data.
 Disk Drill provides all the tools to accomplish this data recovery task in one package.